cloudconformity/auto-remediate/README.md

 ```bash
 cd auto-remediate
 ```
 4. `IMPORTANT` Update `functions/config.js` with required configurations.
-Please note that all the rules in config file are disabled by default to prevent unwanted changed.
+Please note that all the rules in config file are disabled by default to prevent unwanted changes.
 User needs to enabled the ones they need manually.
 5. `IMPORTANT` To avoid failing [Lambda-007 (VPC Access for AWS Lambda Functions)](https://www.cloudconformity.com/knowledge-base/aws/Lambda/function-in-vpc.html) we suggest configuring the `securityGroupIds` and `subnetIds` fields within `functions/config.js`
 6. `IMPORTANT` Make any other necessary adjustments before deployment.
 7. Run `npm install` before deploying so that the node_modules folder would be available to AWS